 The industry-country level regressions by Antras (2003) failed to detect the significant effect of human capital, though physical capital was found significant.

-Our cross-section data set cannot track the longitudinal aspect: rising capital-labor ratio as a result of active outsourcing of labor-intensive tasks.
+Our cross-section data set is not suitable for tracking the longitudinal rising capital-labor ratio as a result of active outsourcing of labor-intensive tasks.